Review of the floppy disk as a storage medium, and the USB replacement

-Note, the dipswitches are only fully active for the USB Floppy's 1-SW model and its variants; the 1-IBM model is intended for modern computer PCs only, or recent (year 1995 and up) systems based on embedded PCs or that are similar, and so only has DSW 5, 7 and 8 active.
+Note, the dipswitches are only fully active for the USB Floppy's 2-SY model and its variants; the 1-IBM model is intended for modern computer PCs only, or recent (year 1995 and up) systems based on embedded PCs or that are similar, and so only has DSW 5, 7 and 8 active.

 If you wish to try a popular combination first, the HIGH on pin 2, and either DISKCHANGE or READY on pin 34 are popular.
 1-ON 2-ON 3-OFF is by far the most popular.

-Also, pin 6 is even more rarely used than 4 and is permanently set HIGH; this can be an issue for certain host machines, and we have adjusted some units to read LOW on pin 6.
+Also, pin 6 is even more rarely used than 4 and is permanently set HIGH or pulled up; this can be an issue for certain host machines, and we adjust some units to read LOW on pin 6 depending on your machine.

 And keep in mind that much depends on your host machine; it was the original designer's choice how many of these options to use, and what floppy disk drive originally was chosen to fulfill his design needs; and later models machines, because of greater computation ability per unit space, tend to require very few if any of these options and now ignore near all of these command signals that floppy disks used to provide.

-To use the 1-SW model of USB Floppy in an ordinary computer PC, please use the OFF ON ON (3 2 1) setting for dipswitches 1-3, and turn dipswitch 5 off; but it is not 100% compatible and may have problems recognizing disk changes.
-Use a 1-IBM model instead.
-If you must use a 1-SW model, be sure to press the black reset button on removal of a USB stick.
+To use the 2-SY model of USB Floppy in an ordinary computer PC, please use the OFF ON ON (3 2 1) setting for dipswitches 1-3, and turn dipswitch 5 off.
+It's recommended to use a 1-IBM model instead because of simplicity.